-- Suitable for all ages with the exception of children under 10 years - Children's rates apply for ages 10 - 14 years - We offer "twin-share" accommodation (2 people per sleeping compartment), but "single occupancy" or "single-share" options may be available - "Terms & Conditions" for Conservation Expeditions - please refer to Discovery Expeditions Terms and Conditions - please read carefully - Limited spaces may be available even if the departure is displaying as "Full" - please contact us for the latest availability
+- We offer "twin-share" accommodation (2 people per sleeping compartment), but "single occupancy" or "single-share" options may be available - "Terms & Conditions" for Conservation Expeditions - please refer to Discovery Expeditions Terms and Conditions - please read carefully - Limited spaces may be available even if the departure is displaying as "Full" - please contact us for the latest availability

 The Dusky Sound Conservation Expedition departs from the Real Journeys Visitor Centre in Manapouri.

 Manapouri is about 3 hours from Queenstown and 30 minutes from Te Anau by road.
 You can self drive or if you prefer, let us do the driving for you and get you there by coach.